WordPoints/wordpoints/src/readme.txt

 The plugin also provides [several widgets](http://wordpoints.org/user-guide/widgets/) that you can use.

-WordPoints now also includes a Ranks component, which lets you create ranks for your users based on how many points they have.

 More features are always being planned, and you can check out the roadmap on the plugin website, [WordPoints.org](http://wordpoints.org/roadmap/).